avalanchesiqi/networked-popularity/data/README.md

 `CqMDF5NLi_M` has 194 views on that day (2018-09-01).

 ### persistent_network.csv
-52758 extracted persistent network in the format of (source embed, target embed) pair.
+52758 extracted persistent network in the format of (source embed, target embed) pair, delimited by comma.
 The first line is header.

 ### recsys/